Matthew Elliott, Baron Elliott of Mickle Fell

-Matthew Jim Elliott, Baron Elliott of Mickle Fell, (born 12 February 1978) is a British political strategist and lobbyist who has served as the chief executive officer of a number of organisations and been involved in various referendum campaigns, including Vote Leave.
+Matthew Jim Elliott, Baron Elliott of Mickle Fell, (born 12 February 1978), is a British political strategist and lobbyist who has been the chief executive officer of a number of organisations and been involved in various referendum campaigns, including Vote Leave.

-Elliott was the founder and has served as chief executive of the TaxPayers' Alliance in 2004, Big Brother Watch and Business for Britain.
+Elliott was the co-founder and chief executive of the TaxPayers' Alliance in 2004, Big Brother Watch and Business for Britain.

-He has also worked as a political strategist, acting as campaign director for the successful NOtoAV campaign in the 2011 Alternative Vote referendum.
+He has also worked as a political strategist, as campaign director for the successful NOtoAV campaign in the 2011 Alternative Vote referendum.
 In 2015, Elliott became the chief executive of Vote Leave, the official organisation advocating for a 'leave' vote in the 2016 United Kingdom European Union membership referendum.
 He was described as "...one of the most successful political campaigners in Westminster today."
 In 2018, The Guardian described him as a central figure in "a network of opaquely funded organisations", mostly based at 55 Tufton Street, that "centre around... the TaxPayers' Alliance – a pressure group that he founded – and Brexit Central, an anti-EU website of which [he was then] editor-in-chief".